elchead/blog-cli/README.md

 ## Build

 The current git implementation asssumes that `git` is installed and available in `PATH`.
+For the rendering, it assumes that `hugo` is installed and available in `PATH`.

 1. Modify the config paths inside `cmd/cmd.go`.